Skip to content

 What We're Exploring

 At its center is the Co-Cognition Map: What domains of knowledge remain siloed because their methodological paradigms are incompatible?
 Where can co-cognition provide unique epistemic value?
-This is a cross-disciplinary taxonomy and multi-dimensional scoring system, currently narrowing from 108 candidate domains.
+This cross-disciplinary taxonomy and scoring system is narrowing from 108 candidate domains.

-One map, one anchor point, one field test, one gap filled — at every step, we return to the same question: In a world that increasingly relies on intelligent machines, where can human understanding still reach?
+One map, one anchor, a chain of experiments, public participation, one gap filled—at every step, we return to the same question: In a world that increasingly relies on intelligent machines, where can human understanding still reach?

 Preprint Available · OSF DOI: 10.17605/OSF.IO/XSY39 · CC BY 4.0